 Arch pain can be a challenge for doctors and patients to address because it has a wide range of causes.
 A safe and timely recovery requires understanding the underlying causes of your pain and finding the appropriate treatment.
 Whether you are suffering from fallen arches, plantar fasciitis, acute injury, or another condition that causes arch pain, read on to find your path to a complete recovery.

 The foot and ankle are composed of 26 bones, as well as an assortment of tendons and ligaments.
-The arch of the foot, the upwardly curved section between the heel and ball, serves as a shock absorber.
-It minimizes wear and tear to the foot and actually helps propel us forward with each step, like a spring.
+The upwardly curved section between the heel and ball, known as the arch of the foot, serves as a shock absorber with every step we take.
+This mechanism minimizes wear and tear not only in the foot but the entire lower body and spine.
+Plus, it also helps propel us forward with each step, like a spring.

-Arch and ankle pain is not a condition in itself, but the result of some underlying cause.
-Even so, foot pain in the arch can be a major obstacle in daily life, making even simple tasks difficult.
+Arch and ankle pain is not a condition in itself, but the result of an underlying cause.
+Even so, foot pain in the arch of the foot can be a major obstacle in daily life, making even simple tasks difficult.